 This is the third of three consecutive years in the Middle School language program, corresponding to the Upper School Level I French course.

-This is the highest-level math course offered to Middle School students and is open only to eighth-grade students who successfully completed a full year of Algebra I.
+This is the highest-level math course offered to Middle School students and is open only to Eighth Grade students who successfully completed a full year of Algebra I.

 This is the third of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Latin course.